mccurdyc/tf-idf/README.md

 OpenJDK 1.8.0_112 version of Java.
 It was also run on an Arch Linux 4.8.10-1 workstation with Oracle's Java SE Runtime Environment version 1.8.0_102 as well as OpenJDK 1.7.0_111 version of Java.
 To further ensure usability, this tf-idf calculator was run on a Mid-2012 MacBook Pro running MacOS Sierra (Version 10.12.1) with Oracle's Java SE Runtime Environment version 1.8.0_66.
+Finally, I ran this tool on a machine running Ubuntu 16.04 LTS running Oracle's Java SE Runtime Environment version 1.8.0_111.
 If you are unable to run this tool with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.

 ## License